Alexander Temple

 Sir Alexander Temple (bapt.
 9 February 1582 OS (1583 NS) – 1629) was an English landowner and Member of Parliament.
 He was born at Stowe House in 1583 and knighted in 1603.
-During his life he held many public offices, including Justice of the Peace and MP for Sussex.
-He was buried in Rochester Cathedral.
+During his life he held many public offices, including justice of the peace and MP for Sussex.
+He was buried in Rochester Cathedral where there was a memorial to him which is now lost.

 Family

 Temple was born at Stowe House, the fourth son of John Temple and Susan Spencer) and was baptised on 9 February 1582 OS.
 He was the brother of Sir Thomas Temple and the brother-in-law of Viscount Saye and Sele.

-In 1602 he married Mary Penistone (née Sommer) of Rochester Kent.
+In 1602 he married Mary Penistone (née Sommer or Somers, a daughter of John Somers), of Rochester Kent.
 They had three children: